demirciAhmet/periodiCpp/README.md

 # Conclusion

 In this project, we implement our first complete GUI application with C++.
 Since we didn't know Qt(or similar) enough, it was challenging to learn it from scratch.
-The hardest parts of the project were Qt related.
+The hardest parts of the project were mostly Qt related.

 # Group 03 Members:

 - Mehmet Emre Cebeci - 21050111037